Malassezia Infection Quiz

 Do you have itchy skin?

-This condition is treated with antifungal medication, in the form of topicals (creams and ointments, shampoos) or oral mediation.
-Some types of infections may be treated with topical anti-inflammatory medication.
+Antifungal medication treats this condition, in the form of topicals (creams, ointments, shampoos) or oral medication.
+Some infections may be treated with topical anti-inflammatory medication.

 View the symptoms of Malassezia infection